onemaria/R---Microarray-Study-/README.md

 * Fold change AB/AC>2 extraction and HEATMAP
 * Fold change AB/AC>1 extraction and HEATMAP
 * Fold change BC>2 extraction and HEATMAP

+The dataset is not uploaded as I do not have the rights to publicly distribute the dataset.